 The value of donated facilities and goods are recorded as revenue and expenses when an estimated amount is ascertainable.
-The value of rent donated by churches and other nonprofit and corporate agencies has been recorded as \$14,400 for both 2019 and 2018.
-The value of donated food has been recorded as \$379,216 and \$326,538 for 2019 and 2018, respectively.
-The method used to record the donated food is based on the number of pounds of food valued at wholesale cost per pound obtained from Foodshare.
+The value of rent donated by churches and other nonprofit and corporate agencies has been recorded as \$4,800 and \$14,400 for 2020 and 2019, respectively.
+The value of donated food has been recorded as \$439,092 and \$379,216 for 2020 and 2019, respectively.
+The value of other donated items has been recorded as \$40,010 and \$48,894 for 2020 and 2019, respectively The method used to record the donated food is based on the number of pounds of food valued at wholesale cost per pound obtained from Foodshare.
 Other donated items were valued based on the donor assessment of the items donated.

-The Agency has over 2,500 volunteers donating services for various programs which were not recognized as revenue in the financial statements since the recognition criteria under the FASB ASC Topic 958 Not-for-Profit Entities Presentation of Financial Statements was not met.
+The Agency has over 1,400 volunteers donating services for various programs which were not recognized as revenue in the financial statements since the recognition criteria under the FASB ASC Topic 958 Not-for-Profit Entities Presentation of Financial Statements was not met.